Driving licence in the United Kingdom: Newly qualified drivers

-There are currently no restrictions on newly qualified drivers in England, Wales or Scotland; however if a newly qualified driver receives six penalty points within two years of passing, the licence is automatically revoked and the driver must pass the full test again; this also applies in Northern Ireland.
+There are currently no restrictions on newly qualified drivers in England, Wales or Scotland.
+However, if a newly qualified driver receives six penalty points within two years of passing, the licence is automatically revoked and the driver must pass the full test again; this also applies in Northern Ireland.
 These six points remain on the new licence until their designated expiry time.

 In Great Britain, some new drivers may display green "P" plates ("probationary") on their vehicle to alert other drivers that they have recently passed their driving test.
 This is optional and not a legal requirement and may be displayed for as long as desired.
 P plates are not commonly used in Northern Ireland.

 In Northern Ireland, new drivers must display orange "R" plates for 1 year after passing the test, and are limited to a maximum speed of 45 mph.
-This is a legal requirement and failure to display R plates is 2 penalty points and a fine.
+This is a legal requirement and failure to display R plates results in 2 penalty points and a fine.
 These drivers are known as restricted drivers.

 In the Isle of Man (a UK Crown dependency), new drivers must display "R" plates similar to those in Northern Ireland, but red, for 1 year after passing the test, and are limited to a maximum speed of 50 mph.